adam-p/yesterday-i-learned/agile.md

 ### Deliverables

 A task needs a list of deliverables ("what needed to be done" -- and "what got done?") and, preferably, a due date.

+## Root Cause Analysis

+If something goes wrong, ask [Five Whys](http://www.startuplessonslearned.com/2008/11/five-whys.html), whether or not it seems relevant, to drill down to the root cause.
+Each why should follow with another why, so the answer becomes more and more fundamental.
+The final Why should be answered with "how can it not happen again" as a retrospective.

+>    why was the website down?
+The CPU utilization on all our front-end servers went to 100%
+>    why did the CPU usage spike?
+A new bit of code contained an infinite loop!
+>    why did that code get written?
+So-and-so made a mistake
+>    why did his mistake get checked in?
+He didn't write a unit test for the feature
+>    why didn't he write a unit test?
+He's a new employee, and he was not properly trained in TDD
+>    die Endlösung: change the new engineer orientation to include TDD